EthanLin-TWer/elegant-mac/publish/backup/storage-and-synchronization.md

 ### general

 * automatically hide and show the menu bar
-* ask to keep changes when closing documents
+* ask to keep changes when closing documents - off
 * default browser: chrome[depend on Chrome installation]
 * recent items: 5 documents, apps and servers